The Art of Looping

 The Sky’s the Limit

-When you open up your imagination, you can come up with lots of creative uses for a Loop Station.
+A Loop Station is a perfect tool to enhance your music and stimulate fresh creative directions.
 You can take solo or small group performances to a new level, creating on-the-fly backing tracks for soloing or vocal accompaniment.
-Imagine using a single instrument or just your voice to build an entire multi-layered musical arrangement—with complex chord changes—right in front of your audience.
-Perhaps you like to work with pre-recorded backing tracks; simply store them as phrases in the Loop Station’s onboard memory locations and head to the gig.
-On the other hand, if you’re into unstructured sounds, a Loop Station is an amazing tool for creating swirling, ambient soundscapes.
+With a single instrument or just your voice, you’re able to build an entire multi-layered musical arrangement right in front of your audience.
+If you like to work with pre-recorded backing tracks, simply load them as phrases in a Loop Station that supports onboard storage and head to the gig.
+If you’re into unstructured sounds, a Loop Station is also an amazing device for turning improvisations into unique ambient soundscapes.

-A BOSS Loop Station also makes a great practice tool—you can jam along with backing tracks to build your chops, and record your playing to evaluate your progress.
-With the RC-50, you can even record external audio from a CD or MP3 and slow down the playback without changing the pitch—a great tool for guitarists who want to learn speedy licks by their favorite players.
+A BOSS Loop Station makes a great practice tool as well—you can jam along with backing tracks to build your chops, and record your playing to evaluate your progress.
+With the RC-300 and RC-505, it’s possible to record or import external audio songs and slow down the playback without changing the pitch, perfect for guitarists and other instrumentalists who want to learn speedy licks by their favorite players.

-To see and hear some of the amazing things that can be accomplished with a BOSS Loop Station and stimulate a little creative inspiration of your own, check out the jaw-dropping performances from just some of the talented artists that took part by clicking here.
+To see and hear some of the amazing things that can be accomplished with a BOSS Loop Station and stimulate some creative inspiration of your own, check out the many video performances we’ve collected at the BOSS Channel on YouTube.

 Happy looping!